Configuring Vim right

 The “

-Press ENTER or type command to continue” prompt is jarring and usually unnecessary.
+” prompt is jarring and usually unnecessary.
 You can shorten command-line text and other info tokens with, e.g.:set shortmess=atI

 See

-:help shortmessfor the breakdown of what this changes.
+for the breakdown of what this changes.
 You can also pare things down further if you like.

 - Stop distracting your co-workers